-PhD in Education and Human-Computer Interaction - Iowa State University (United States of America)
+PhD in Human-Computer Interaction with Co-Major in Education - Iowa State University (United States of America)

 Master of Arts in Learning, Technology and Education - University of Nottingham (United Kingdom)